-ECM intends to submit all sample material collected to the analytical laboratory, so that no IDW is generated.
+ECM intends to submit all sample material collected to the analytical laboratory, so that no investigation-derived waste (IDW) is generated.
 If IDW is inadvertently generated during site activities, sufficient sample material will be available to analyze for evaluation of disposal of the material off site.
-If the NPS is considering an excavation and off-site disposal option for the possible removal action, ECM can request that the appropriate analyses including total concentrations of the 8 RCRA metals and TCLP analysis for appropriate metal analytes be performed, if requested by the NPS.
+As excavation and off-site disposal is an option for possible removal action at the Site, ECM will request that the appropriate analyses including total concentrations of the 8 RCRA metals and TCLP analysis for appropriate metal analytes be performed.